How does it work?

 It is possible to install a battery backup option for a grid-tied system in order to maintain power to a few critical loads of the clients choosing, however this does add significantly to the cost and reduces the operating efficiency of the system.
 Retrofitting from a utility interactive system (battery free) to a battery based system is now much more cost effective and efficient.
 Battery capacity gives you a secure power source when the utility grid goes out.

 A PV system is a collection of photovoltaic panels connected together to create an array of the desired size (wattage).
-For example an array may be composed of twenty, 280 watt panels forming a 5,600 watt (5.6 kW) system.
-The framed PV modules sit side-by-side on a rack and the wires from the individual modules are connected together and then run to a “combiner box” which combines the outputs from the individual strings of modules into one larger output, which is then run to the balance of system components typically located within the home.
+For example, a typical residential array may be composed of twenty five (25), 300 watt panels forming a 7500 watt (7.5 kW) system.
+The black or silver framed PV modules sit side-by-side on a rack and the wires from the individual modules are connected together and then run to a “combiner box” which combines the outputs from the individual strings of modules into one larger output, which is then run to the balance of system components typically located within the home.
 The PV array produces DC power which, in a normal grid-tied application, is converted into AC power by an inverter and then connected to your load center (breaker box) to power the loads in the home.
 If more power is being produced than consumed the excess power flows out onto the power grid through the meter, and the utility credits the homeowner’s account in a relationship called net metering.
+The system size is determined by your electric habits.
+The more electricity you use the larger the system size is needed to offset that usage.
+A typical resident in Indiana uses 10,000 kWh / AC per year.
+A 7-8 KW south facing solar energy system with no shading from trees or buildings will harvest approximately 10,000 kWh AC on average per year.